Early history of Ghana: Ashanti Empire

 The Ashanti Empire was formed from a union of various city states against the rule of Denkyira.
 Most of these states were initially tributaries of the Denkyira state.
 The Ashanti union became independent following its victory over Denkira at the Battle of Feyiase.
 By the 1680s, the Ashanti union had formed as a kingdom.
 Kumasi was also declared as the capital of this kingdom.
 From the 18th century, the Ashanti embarked on an expansionist policy like the Denkyira, conquering a chunk of modern day Ghana as well as some parts of Ivory Coast and Togo.
 By the 20th century, the Ashanti Empire was annexed by the British Empire after its defeat in the Anglo Ashanti war.

 Ga-Adangbe states

 The Ga lived in scattered communities until the 17th century, where a kingdom emerged centered at Accra.
 Ayawaso became the capital of the kingdom of Accra whiles smaller settlements like Osu and Tema grew around the capital.
 Initially, the Ga-Adangbe did not have chiefs.
-Family heads pf various settlements which were grouped into quarters known as akutsei, were responsible for the welfare of the people.
+Family heads of various settlements which were grouped into quarters known as akutsei, were responsible for the welfare of the people.
 Real authority resided among the traditional priests.
 The Ga were later influenced by Akan chieftaincy institutions, including the adoption of chiefs in their political system.